tegonal/scripts/README.md

 	# shellcheck disable=SC2034   # is passed by name to checkArgIsArray
 	local -rn arr=$1
 	local -r fn=$2
+	local -r bool=$3

 	# resolves arr recursively via recursiveDeclareP and check that is a non-associative array
-	checkArgIsArray arr 1        # same as exitIfArgIsNotArray if set -e has an effect on this line checkArgIsFunction "$fn" 2   # same as exitIfArgIsNotFunction if set -e has an effect on this line
+	checkArgIsArray arr 1        # same as exitIfArgIsNotArray if set -e has an effect on this line checkArgIsFunction "$fn" 2   # same as exitIfArgIsNotFunction if set -e has an effect on this line checkArgIsBoolean "$bool" 3   # same as exitIfArgIsNotBoolean if set -e has an effect on this line

 	# shellcheck disable=SC2317   # is passed by name to checkArgIsArrayWithTuples
 	function describeTriple() {